Many trainers believe in cross-training especially for beginner runners.

 easy mile, and ended with 1 easy mile)!

-If you enjoy running 5K's, you'll LOVE this FAST, FLAT 5K course.
-If you're looking for a PR (personal record), this is the race to train for.
-To the right are a couple ideas for 5K training, but you can find many more on the web.
+To the right are a couple ideas for 5K training, but you can find many more on the web for 5K's and 10K's

 |